dangeross/breez-sdk-go-cli/README.md

-  clear                      clear the screen close_lsp_channels         close all LSP channels connect                    initialize an SDK instance connect_lsp                close all LSP channels disconnect                 stop the SDK instance execute_dev_command        execute a low level node command (used for debugging) exit                       exit the shell
+  clear                      clear the screen close_lsp_channels         close all LSP channels connect                    initialize an SDK instance connect_lsp                connect to another LSP disconnect                 stop the SDK instance execute_dev_command        execute a low level node command (used for debugging) exit                       exit the shell